ara3d/revit-fast-exporter/README.md

 Comping a GAST and storing it as a string is a much faster operation than performing tessellation, which is the commonly used method for comparing geometric similarity.

 Some early code for generating a GAST can be found at: https://github.com/ara3d/bowerbird/blob/main/Ara3D.Bowerbird.RevitSamples/GeometryAbstractSyntaxTree.cs.

+---
+# Aysnchronous Processing in Revit

+For some clarification on terminology see: https://github.com/ara3d/revit-fast-exporter/blob/main/notes-on-async.md.

+Access to the Revit API can only be done through the main thread.

+To enable code to appear non-blocking to a user we can use the `UIApplication.OnIdling` event and a queue to store work in some quickly consumed tasks.
+An open question is whether we can perform a substantial enough amount of work in a short enough period of time, to still have a positive user experience and to not cause the application to appear to lag or stutter.

+---
+# Filtering of Data before Export

+To improve performance of Revit export, a technique we can apply is to filter data to assure we only include specific kinds of data the user cares about, or a filter to exclude specific kinds of data we definitely don't care about.

+This can increase the performance of export, as well as the performance of change detection.